Gregg Sherman, MD

 DISCLOSURE POLICY STATEMENT:

-While NACE endeavors to review faculty content, it remains the obligation of each physician or other healthcare practitioner to determine the applicability or relevance of the information provided from this course in his or her own practice.
+While ABC and NACE endeavor to review faculty content, it remains the obligation of each physician or other healthcare practitioner to determine the applicability or relevance of the information provided from this course in his or her own practice.

 DISCLOSURE OF CONFLICTS OF INTEREST:

-Steven Q. Simpson, MD, FCCP, FACP, has no real or apparent conflicts of interest to report.
+Barbara Hutchinson, MD, PhD, FACC has no real or apparent conflicts of interest to report.

 Joshua Kilbridge has no real or apparent conflicts of interest to report.